AzureIoTGBB/iot-academy/Month_3/Day_2/README.md

 ## 2. Create a subordinate CA

 In this lab we will also create a subordinate or registration CA. Because you can use the root CA to sign certificates, creating a subordinate CA isn’t strictly necessary, but this mimics real world certificate hierarchies in which the root CA is kept offline and subordinate CAs issue client certificates.
-Enter a pass phrase for the subordinate CA request and remember it, as you will need it in following steps.
+Enter a pass phrase for the subordinate CA and remember it, as you will need it in following steps.

 ```bash
 cd ~/hol-certs/certs/subca